 Abbottstown in Adams County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Location.
-39° 53.189′ N, 76° 59.087′ W. Marker is in Abbottstown, Pennsylvania, in Adams County.
-Marker is at the intersection of King Street (U.S. 30) and Queen Street (State Highway 194) on King Street.
+39° 53.167′ N, 76° 59.039′ W. Marker is in Abbottstown, Pennsylvania, in Adams County.
+Marker is at the intersection of S Queen Street and E Fleet Street, on the right when traveling north on S Queen Street.
+The marker is in a graveyard near the Emmanuel United Church of Christ.
 Touch for map.
-Located in the the parking lot for the Altland House.
 Marker is in this post office area: Abbottstown PA 17301, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on May 3, 2018.
-This page originally submitted on September 23, 2008, by Craig Swain of Leesburg, Virginia.
-This page has been viewed 4,744 times since then and 59 times this year.
-Photos: 1, 2, 3. submitted on September 23, 2008, by Craig Swain of Leesburg, Virginia.
+This page was last revised on June 18, 2018.
+It was originally submitted on June 18, 2018, by Larry Gertner of New York, New York.
+This page has been viewed 566 times since then and 122 times this year.
+Photos: 1, 2, 3. submitted on June 18, 2018, by Larry Gertner of New York, New York. • Andrew Ruppenstein was the editor who published this page.